Newton, Iowa: Historic preservation

 In February 2014, Newton was selected to take part in the Main Street Iowa program, which is a coordinating program for the Main Street America program and part of the Iowa Economic Development Authority.
 Newton Main Street is a 501(c)3 organization with a goal of economic development within the context of historic preservation.
 In September 2014, Newton's downtown was designated to the National Register of Historic Places.
-The directional boundaries for Newton's historic Downtown Business District are as far east as East 4th Street and as far west as West 3rd Street.
-The northern boundary is just north of North 2nd Avenue and the southern boundary is the alley south of First Avenue.
-The district has 87 properties within it and the downtown historic preservation district lies entirely within the Newton Main Street's district.
+The district has 87 properties within it.

 The Fred Maytag Park Historic District, which includes Maytag Bowl, Maytag Park and Maytag Pool, was listed on the National Register of Historic Places in November 2010.

-Newton has several places listed on the National Register of Historic Places including the Thomas Arthur House, August H. Bergman House, Emerson Hough Elementary School, the Jasper County Courthouse, and St. Stephen's Episcopal Church.
+Newton has several other places listed on the National Register of Historic Places including the Thomas Arthur House, August H. Bergman House, Emerson Hough Elementary School, the Jasper County Courthouse, and St. Stephen's Episcopal Church.

 The Jasper County Historical Museum is located on the southwest est side of Newton and features historical artifacts from throughout Newton's history, including many early-model washing machines manufactured by Maytag.
 The museum is managed by the Jasper County Historical Society.